 In October 2019, the Group acquired Greene King, a leading integrated brewer and pub retailer in the United Kingdom which, prior to acquisition, was listed on the London Stock Exchange.
 Greene King operates over 2,700 pubs, restaurants and hotels across England, Wales and Scotland and has a rich heritage, strong real estate backing and a healthy financial profile.
 This newly acquired business has started to make profit contribution to the Group.

 Infrastructure and Utility Asset Operation

-The Group’s infrastructure and utility asset operation continued to perform solidly for the first half of 2019, and is a key contributor of steady recurrent income to the Group.
-CK William Group in Australia contributed HK$816 million from its businesses comprising electricity distribution, gas transmission and distribution, as well as the provision of electricity generation solutions for remote customers.
-Reliance Home Comfort contributed HK$500 million from its building equipment and services business in Canada. ista contributed HK$856 million from its fully integrated energy management services business with Germany as its main market.
-The economic benefits of infrastructure businesses received by the Group under an economic benefits agreement contributed HK$370 million.
-The Group will continue to explore global infrastructure and utility asset and related investment opportunities, with high predictability of revenue, to strengthen quality cash flows and enhance the overall portfolio value.
+Infrastructure and utility asset operation is a key contributor of steady recurrent income to the Group.
+CK William Group contributed HK$1,548 million from its businesses comprising electricity distribution, gas transmission and distribution, as well as the provision of electricity generation solutions for remote customers in Australia and other countries.
+Reliance Home Comfort contributed HK$1,086 million from its building equipment and services business in Canada. ista contributed HK$1,260 million from its fully integrated energy management services business in Europe.
+The economic benefits of infrastructure businesses received by the Group under an economic benefits agreement contributed HK$630 million.
+The Group will continue to source global diversified infrastructure and utility assets, and related investments to strengthen quality cash flows and enhance the overall portfolio value.

-Business Outlook - For the six months ended June 30, 2019
+Business Outlook - For the year ended December 31, 2019

-Source: CK Asset Hold (01113) Interim Results Announcement
+Source: CK Asset Hold (01113) Annual Results Announcement